lizard-heart/obsidian-note-content-pusher/README.md

 ## How to use
 - When you want to link to a file that doesn't yet exist, do it with this syntax: `[[title of new file]]>>{content you want to appear in file}`
 - Then run the only command in this plugin, "Create file and push content," either from the command palette or with a hotkey.
 The command will automatically replace content in the original file to look like this: `[[title of new file]]`, will create the file, and add the content within the brackets to it, all without leaving the currently open note.
+- If a file with the name you specified already exists, the content in the brackets will be added to the end of that file.

 ### Aliases
 - To add an alias to the new file, do it in the following format: `[[title for new file|>>alternate title]]>>{}`